 Fortunately, we got back in time to our resort for lunch.
 The kitchen staff and especially the chef took care of the minute details on our f&b.
 Honestly, I get a bit cranky and upset if I don’t get good food to eat and it was such a relief there.

-We took a short nap and woke up to trek to a nearby sightseeing area which was like a huge barren land and had a crazy view of the nearby villages.
+We took a short nap and woke up to trek to a nearby sightseeing area which was a huge barren land and gives a panorama of the nearby villages.
 You know how mountains are, one km seems like thousands and after the most productive and tiring day, it was time for a relaxing spa.
-The didi who does the massage generally leaves at 6 in the evening but she was so generous that she stayed back that day till 8 (which I felt a little guilty about).
+The didi who does the massage generally leaves at 6 in the evening but she was generous enough to have stayed back that day till 8 (which I felt a little guilty about).
 The thing that I’ve realized about the staff at the resort is they don’t take their work as a burden.
 It genuinely feels they’ve been allotted what they’re best at and majorly what they love doing which eventually shows in their dedication and hospitality.

 We had planned to wake up at 4 in the morning the next day to visit Kolukkumalai, the world’s highest tea plantation site which also makes it the most stunning point to witness the sunrise.
 Being the lazy ass that I am, I did procrastinate for a while before waking up as it was really cold in the morning and I’m clearly not a morning person.
 But I knew they were ready waiting downstairs for me so I could clearly not have wasted someone’s time.